 |In which region were agriculture and plantation life most prevalent?

 C. the New England colonies

 |Where were most of the plantations located during colonial time?

 B. the Southern colonies

 How to differentiate instruction while teaching vocabulary

 This should be done right after an anticipatory set or even as the anticipatory set.
 I like to use a three column chart which has the vocabulary word on the far left column, the definition in the middle and an option to use the word in a sentence correctly, draw a picture representing the word or relate it to self.
-To differentiate the definition section by using leveling, a teacher can provide the entire definition to the lower ability level, slotted for middle ability level, and none for the highest ability level.
-The high ability level should be able to write the definition in their own words challenging them.
+The definition section uses leveling to differentiate instruction.
+A teacher can provide the entire definition to the lower ability level, slotted for middle ability level, and none for the highest ability level.
+The high ability level should be able to write the definition in their own words, challenging them.
 The middle will be able to focus enough to write the missing words in and will be directed to the most important parts of the definition.
-The lowest level might have trouble just reading the definition and that will be challenging enough for them.
+The lowest level might have trouble reading the definition and that will be challenging enough for them.
 The far right column with the options will not only interest students and give them more responsibility for their own education due to choice, but also challenge each and every one of them.
 Examples of the vocabulary sheets that I use in my classes are shown below: